World War II Country Trends: Argentina

 German U-Boats

-There are claims that the NAZI SS operated a secret Black fleet of U-boats between Spain and Argentina.
+There are claims that the NAZI SS operated a secret Black Fleet of U-boats between Spain and Argentina.
 [Farago].
-There appears to be some support for these claims in post-War Argentine naval archives .
-It is also mentioned in Argentina's Nazi Eagles 1933-1945.
-The U-Boats operated until the liberation of France (June-August 1944) cut off NAZI rail connections to Spain.
-The cargos were shipped from Germany thriygh France to Spain.
+There appears to be some support for these claims in post-War Argentine naval archives, but we have not been able to substantiate the various accounts.
+A reader tells us that this is mentioned in Argentina's Nazi Eagles 1933-1945.
+We have not yet been able to track down the book.
+The U-Boats reportedly operated until the liberation of France (June-August 1944) cut off NAZI rail connections to Spain.
+The cargos were shipped from Germany through France to Spain.
 The U-boats picked up the cargo at a bay near Cadiz.
 There is no clear evidence as to just what was being shipped.
-Some believe it was British pound sterling noyes.
-It is known that the NAZIs forced Jewish concentration camp inmaters to forege British notes.
+Some believe it was forged British pound sterling notes.
+It is known that the NAZIs forced Jewish concentration camp inmaters to foreg British notes.
 They were reportedly indistinguishable from actual British bank notes.
-The notes werre laundered through Argentine banks.
-Gold and other valuable may have alsi been shipped.
+The notes were laundered through Argentine banks.
+Gold and other valuable may have also been shipped.
 Frederic Schwend operated the NAZI conterfeit ring.
 He found sanctuary in Peru after the war and was assistance by Banchero Rossi of the Caritas aid agency.

 Official Policy

 Argentina while theoretically neutral was pro-Axis for most of the War.
-After Italy withdrew from the War (1943), the Allies pressured Argentina to declare war on Germany (1944).
-It did so, but this was only a token step taken after Germany was clearly defeated.
-Argentina remained pro-German throught the War, even after details of NAZI attrocities emerged.
-A German U-boat appeared at Mar del Plata instead of surrendering to the Allies (May 1945).
+After Italy withdrew from the War (1943), the Allies pressured Argentina to at least break relations with Germany, it was the only Latin American country not to do so, Argentina remained pro-German practically throught the War, even after details of NAZI attrocities began to emerge.

 The Holocaust